 You will often get a job in Japan only to realize that someone less qualified will be making substantially more money than you.

-Keep in mind that while Linkedln is an option for recruitment, your best bet is to is to do your own research on what options are available.
+Keep in mind that while LinkedIn is an option for recruitment, your best bet is to do your own research on what options are available.

 A visa is required for residency in Japan if you’re not a Japanese citizen.

 If you can find a job in Japan, you will most likely be assisted by your new company with the required paperwork.
-But if not, here is some vital information about the application process.
+If not, the Ministry of Foreign Affairs visa page has vital information about the application process.

 If you’re a student, you’ll receive a student visa from the Japanese college or university you’re attending.

-A Japan work visa is something that is non-negotiable if you’re going to work here.
+A Japan work visa is non-negotiable if you’re going to work here.
 This indispensable document has three classifications:

 The Japanese Ministry of Foreign Affairs has decided on the specific range of professions that are eligible for a work visa.